Desarmillaria tabescens: Hosts and symptoms

 Armillaria species infect a wide variety of woody plants.
 In a survey of 250 permanent plots of trees in Albania, Armillaria tabescens affected multiple species of trees including fir species, where it invaded when the plant was stressed.
-Tsopelas et al. reported Armillaria tabescens to be more prevalent in areas where the trees were stressed due to limited moisture.
+A study in Greece reported Armillaria tabescens to be more prevalent in areas where the trees were stressed due to limited moisture.
 In oak trees, it was slightly more damaging and could kill young trees.
 Armillaria tabescens was also recorded in poplar and eucalyptus plantations, and almond trees were found to be very susceptible to infection.
 The results of the study by Lushaj et al. showed that Armillaria tabescens was most frequently recorded on fruit and ornamental trees compared to the other species.

 Armillaria tabescens causes separation of the bark from the wood by the production of mycelial fans in the trunk, a common sign of Armillaria root rot.
 It also causes gummosis, patches of gummy material on the surface of plants, which occurs in response to an external stimulus which causes the plant to ooze sap.
 Other common symptoms are soft rot of cortex, dwarfing, dieback, wilting, and abnormal coloring of the leaves.
-Small trees are killed rapidly by Armillaria tabescens and the symptoms aren’t noticeable until the leaves wilt.
+Small trees are killed rapidly by Armillaria tabescens and the symptoms aren't noticeable until the leaves wilt.
 However, on larger trees symptoms occur earlier and start as a thin crown with small leaves.
 A crown of a tree refers to any branches or foliage that are growing out from the trunk.
 Therefore, thinning of the crown would mean reduced branches and leaves.
 The trees eventually start yellowing and defoliating followed by fast wilting and dying of limbs.
 The fungus is a white rot so it breaks down lignin in the wood.
 The breaking down of the lignin leads to the trees becoming hollow.

 Environment

-Armillaria tabescens is found in warm and dry regions, so it tends to be in southern areas.
+Armillaria tabescens is found in warm and dry regions, so, in Europe, it tends to be in southern areas.
 It has also been found in altitudes ranging from sea level to 1300 m.
 Studies in Europe have found that it exists in south-east England, France, Hungary, Italy, Portugal, Greece and, rarely, Germany and Switzerland.
 In Japan, it is very rare; only one isolate of Armillaria tabescens was found out of 59 sites surveyed.

 Armillaria tabescens grows quickly at 28–30 C and more slowly at 5 C. If the soil is moist, fruiting bodies are abundant.
 It is the first to fruit in September, compared to Armillaria mellea and Armillaria gallica.
 The fruiting bodies can be seen even earlier if the season has been exceptionally wet.
 Armillaria tabescens grows poorly on sand and produces shorter rhizomorphs.
 Rhizomorphs are threadlike structures in fungi that are made up of hyphae.
 Hyphae are branching structures that release enzymes to absorb nutrients from the host.